xnning/software_foundation_exercises/README.md

 `Require Coq.omega.Omega.`
 `Ltac omega := Coq.omega.Omega.omega.`
 is requested in Coq 8.5 to directly use `omega`.
-- `Auto.v`: `into_auto` does not print trace anymore and use `Info 1 auto` instead.
+- `Auto.v`: `info_auto` does not print trace anymore and use `Info 1 auto` instead.
 But it seems to keep giving unknown...

 ## Progress